RepoAnalysis/RepoSim/scripts/README.md

 This script takes a list of repositories as input and performs the following operations on each repository:

 1. Extracts all function source codes and docstrings using `inspect4py`.
-2. Calculates the embeddings for each code and docstring using a fine-tuned `UniXCoder` model and the sentence transformers model `paraphrase-multilingual-mpnet-base-v2`.
+2. Calculates the embeddings for each code and docstring using a `UniXCoder` model fine-tuned on the nl-code-search task.
 3. Averages all docstring embeddings and code embeddings to represent the docstring semantics and code semantics of the repository.

 Then the script computes the cosine similarity of the docstring embeddings and code embeddings for each pair of repositories, and calculates the average of these two similarity scores.
 Results are stored as a csv file in the specified output path.